 '''

 OpenVault Server host name:

 ursa

 OpenVault Server port number:

 44444

+Library name:

 ibm3494

-Library name:

 LCP name:

-ibm3494_lcp
+ibm3494_1cp

 TCP/IP Address of the Library: tsm-ps2

 Security key:

 none

 LCP polling interval:

 30

 Drives in the Library:

+Address

 Name

-Address

 3590

 Create it now (Y|N)? []

 '''

 11. The final line prompts you for confirmation.
-If you are satisfied with the library and drive configuration shown, enter $\mathbf{Y}$ .
-If you want to change one or more parameters, enter $\mathbf{N}$ and you are prompted again for the OpenVault drive names.
+If you are satisfied with the library and drive configuration shown, enter Y. If you want to change one or more parameters, enter N and you are prompted again for the OpenVault drive names.
 Upon confirmation, the setup script proceeds to configure the library:

 '''

-LCP successfully created

-Press enter to continue...
+LCP successfully created Press enter to continue...

+'''

 Starting the LCP for library ibm3494

-'''

 Note: The setup script cannot change the name of the library at this time.
-However, you may do so at a later time by following steps in Chapter 6, page 107.
+However, you may do so at a later time by following steps in Chapter 6, page 105.

-- 12. At this point the following items have been configured: - The named library entry has been added to the OpenVault catalog. - An authentication entry has been added to the /usr/OpenVault/core\keys file. - The library's configuration file is created (/usr/OpenVault/lcp/lname/config, where lname is the name chosen for this library).
+- 12. At this point the following items have been configured: - The named library entry has been added to the OpenVault catalog. - An authentication entry has been added to the /usr/OpenVault/core_keys file. - The library's configuration file is created (/usr/OpenVault/lcp/lname/config, where lname is the name chosen for this library).